nextauthjs/next-auth/docs/docs/getting-started/client.md

 e.g. `signOut({ callbackUrl: 'http://localhost:3000/foo' })`

 The URL must be considered valid by the [redirect callback handler](/configuration/callbacks#redirect-callback).
-By default it requires the URL to be an absolute URL at the same host name, or a relative url starting with a slash.
+By default, it requires the URL to be an absolute URL at the same host name, or you can also supply a relative URL starting with a slash.
 If it does not match it will redirect to the homepage.
 You can define your own [redirect callback](/configuration/callbacks#redirect-callback) to allow other URLs.

 ### Using the `redirect: false` option